2024 Solar Incentives Guide for Niles, IL - Tax Credits & Rebates

 • Rebates: Solar rebates might be offered by your local utility company, or by your state or county.
 These rebates work as cash back that is applied after you pay for solar panels and before tax credits are calculated.

-• Net Metering: Be sure to speak with your Niles utility company about signing a net metering agreement.
-This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to speak with your Niles utility company about signing a net metering contract.
+This allows you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing